verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/verrazzano-helidon-workload.md

 ---
 title: "VerrazzanoHelidonWorkload"
 linkTitle: "VerrazzanoHelidonWorkload"
-description: "An overview of the Kubernetes resources Verrazzano creates for an OAM VerrazzanoHelidonWorkload"
+description: "Review the Kubernetes resources Verrazzano creates for an OAM VerrazzanoHelidonWorkload"
 weight: 5
 draft: false
 ---

-Verrazzano will generate the following Kubernetes resources for an [VerrazzanoHelidonWorkload]({{< relref "/docs/applications/oam/workloads/helidon/helidon.md" >}}):
+Verrazzano generates the following Kubernetes resources for a [VerrazzanoHelidonWorkload]({{< relref "/docs/applications/oam/workloads/helidon/helidon.md" >}}):
-* apps/v1/Deployment - implements the `deploymentTemplate` portion of the VerrazzanoHelidonWorkload
+* apps/v1/Deployment - Implements the `deploymentTemplate` portion of the VerrazzanoHelidonWorkload.
-* v1/Service - exposes the deployed application
+* v1/Service - Exposes the deployed application.

-For example, the VerrazzanoHelidonWorkload below is defined for the component `hello-helidon-component` of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
+For example, the following VerrazzanoHelidonWorkload is defined for the component, `hello-helidon-component`, of the [Hello World Helidon]({{< relref "/docs/examples/hello-helidon/_index.md" >}}) example.
 ```
 apiVersion: core.oam.dev/v1alpha2
 kind: Component